codelabspro/engine-guides/README.md

     // This is four spaces out

+## More style tips

+ - No whitespace at the end of line or on blank lines.
+ - Lines should be no longer than 80 characters, and must not exceed 100 (counting tabs as 4 spaces).
+There are 2 exceptions, both allowing the line to exceed 100 characters:
+ - If the line contains a comment with a long URL.
+ - If the line contains a regex literal.
+This prevents having to use the regex constructor which requires otherwise unnecessary string escaping.
+ - if/else/for/while/try always have braces and always go on multiple lines.
+ - Unary special-character operators (e.g., !, ++) must not have space next to their operand.
+ - Any , and ; must not have preceding space.
+ - Any ; used as a statement terminator must be at the end of the line.
+ - Any : after a property name in an object definition must not have preceding space.
+ - The ? and : in a ternary conditional must have space on both sides.
+ - No filler spaces in empty constructs (e.g., {}, [], fn())
+ - New line at the end of each file.
+ - If the entire file is wrapped in a closure, the function body is not indented.
+ - Two spaces should be used for code examples.

 ## Guidelines for building tutorials:

 While we try to limit the pronouns `'we'` and `'you'` in the prose guides, the tutorials can be more informal.
-However, all of the guidelines above still apply for tutorials as well as the additional markup and formatting tips listed below.
+All of the guidelines above still apply for tutorials as well as some additional markup and formatting tips listed below.

 ## Intro sections